 The simple answer is no. Not always.
 Your property’s assessment determines the accuracy of your property tax.
 According to the National Taxpayers Union, it’s estimated that up to 60% of properties are usually over assessed.

 Each municipality has its own way to assess properties.
 This is particularly true when it comes to the deductions.
-To understand the real value, check with the Travis County Home Assessor for accurate readings.
+To understand the real value, check with the County Home Assessor for accurate readings.

 How to Lower Your Tax Bill?